 1. You Store Lead Information in Multiple Resources

-As a small business, you’re probably using something like an Excel sheet to keep track of leads and lead information.
-In fact, if your sales team is especially disorganized, you might find them using a combination of Excel, notepads, email, sticky notes, etc….you get the idea.
+As a small business, you’re probably using an Excel sheet to keep track of leads and lead information.
+If your sales team is especially disorganized, you might find them using a combination of Excel, notepads, email, sticky notes, etc….you get the idea.